Last updated: 13.02.23

 1.6 Credit and fraud checks

 Two builds algorithmic statistical models based on registered fraud events to identify patterns and predict future fraud behavior for both existing and new merchants, buyer companies, and individuals representing or claiming to represent merchants or buyer companies.
-For this purpose, we process information about fraud events, type of fraud events, date of fraud events, company name, company organization number, name of involved individual(s), IP address, delivery address, email address, phone number, "device fingerprint" (if available), order value at risk, recovery of order value after event, number of days until recovery.
+For this purpose, we process information about fraud events, type of fraud events, date of fraud events, company name, company organization number, name of involved individual(s), social security number (in the case of sole traders), IP address, delivery address, email address, phone number, "device fingerprint" (if available), order value at risk, recovery of order value after event, number of days until recovery.
 Fraud decision-making relates to a company representative.

 1.7 Sales and marketing